developerasun/myDocumentBox-tool/myJavascript/frontEnd/myReact/readme.md

 ```

-For a larget set of styles, create a style object in a global constant variable to manage that.
+For a large set of styles, create a style object in a global constant variable to manage that.

 ```JSX
 const styles = {